JosiahLal/HTML-and-CSS-Projects-For-Josiah/README.md

 This is for my HTML assignments
 # Projects
 https://josiahlal.github.io/JosiahLal.gitub.io/
 Bootstrap assignment
 # MY Portfolio Website
 This is a Portfolio Website I made while learning HTML and CSS.
-I took many hours to code and i am very proud of it!
+I took many hours to code and I am very proud of it!
+I will surely update it in the future and use when I graduate.